sitwithariadne/website/src/meditation-is-not-a-zero-risk-activity.md

 * Pale?
 * Goose-bumps?

-# These groups are at risk for harm
+# Groups are at risk for meditation harm

 I've seen these groups struggle most. **It is by no means definitive.**

 ### Self-loathing

+Self-hate prevents mindfulness.

 Inability to meditate is frequently tied to moral agency, and seen as a personal failing.

 __**Difficulty meditating is not a moral failing.**__